unmeshjoshi/tickloom/README.md

 ## Overview

-TickLoom is a distributed system framework that provides a fabric of ticking processes for building scalable, fault-tolerant applications.
+TickLoom is a distributed system framework that helps building a cluster of ticking processes with common patterns for building various replication algorithms

-## Features

-- Distributed process management
-- Network communication layer
-- Message passing between processes
-- Cluster topology configuration
-- Replica management

 ## Getting Started